 Instead of the typical ‘bend-and-hold’ type of stretching, use gentle, fluid repetitions of two- to three-second holds with more repetitions, adds The French Tribune.

-Then after exercise, cool down and hold a ‘static’ stretch only until you feel a slight pulling in the muscle
+Then after exercise, cool down and hold a ‘static’ stretch only until you feel a slight pulling in the muscle, but no pain

 At the end of the day, it’s your choice whether you stretch or not – if it helps you warm up before and cool down after exercise, keep at it.